1959: The Kingston Trio went to #1 on Billboard’s mono album chart with their fifth LP, Here We Go Again!.

 1968: Marvin Gaye started seven weeks at #1 on both the Billboard Hot 100 and R&B charts with “I Heard It Through The Grapevine,” his first #1 on the pop chart, his fifth record to top the R&B chart, as well as his first #1 in the UK.

-1972: The film Born to Boogie, a biopic of T. Rex’s Marc Bolan, released by the Beatles’ Apple Films, directed by Ringo Starr, and starring Elton John, premiered at the Oscar One Cinema in London.
+1972: Born to Boogie, a biographical film about T. Rex’s Marc Bolan that was released by the Beatles’ Apple Films, directed by Ringo Starr, and stars Elton John, premiered at the Oscar One Cinema in London.

-1979: The Clash’s third studio album London Calling was released.
+1979: The Clash released their third studio album, London Calling.
 Recorded earlier that summer after a change in management and period of writer’s block, the double album reflects the band’s growing interest in styles such as reggae, rockabilly, ska, R&B, and jazz.
 It became the group’s second top 10 LP in the UK and their first to enter the top 100 in the US, reaching #27.

 1982: “Shame on the Moon,” the lead single from Bob Seger’s twelfth studio album and fourth with the Silver Bullet Band, The Distance, was released.
 The song was written and recorded by Rodney Crowell for his self-titled 1981 album.
 Glenn Frey joins Seger on background harmony vocals on the song.

 1987: Pink Floyd released “On the Turning Away,” the second single from the group’s thirteenth studio album, A Momentary Lapse of Reason.

 1999: Former Beatle Paul McCartney returned to the New Cavern Club stage to play his last gig of the year publicizing his new album Run Devil Run.
 It was McCartney’s first visit to the venue since performing there as a member of the Beatles in 1963.